Frequently asked questions (FAQs) about business fire safety

 Sources of information

 Guidance for carrying out a fire risk assessment of your premises can be viewed and downloaded from the fire risk assessment guides page.
-View and download a fire risk assessment template and guidance notes from the Documents and downloads page.
+View other Fire Safety information in the Documents and downloads page.

 Are fire certificates still valid?